 Small-scale manufacturing and related processes or activities - including but not limited to application, assembling, compounding, design, fabrication, growing, making, packaging, processing, sculpting, teaching, treating of crafts or products, or welding - often by an artist, artisan, or craftsperson working with ceramic, clay, electronics, metal, paper, plastic, stone, textiles, wood, or similar materials either by hand or with minimal automation or technology, including but not limited to 3D printing.
 This use includes incidental storage, wholesaling of products manufactured at the facility, and direct sales to consumers.
-This use also includes the production of beer, wine, or spirits associated with an approved Small Brewer's License as governed by Section 60-6A-26.1 NMSA 1978, an approved Winegrower's License as governed by Section 60-6A-6.1 NMSA 1978, or an approved Craft Distiller's License as governed by Section 60-6A-6.1 NMSA 1978.
+This use also includes the production of beer, wine, or spirits associated with an approved Small Brewer's License as governed by Section 60-6A-26.1 NMSA 1978, an approved Winegrower's License as governed by Section 60-6A-11 NMSA 1978, or an approved Craft Distiller's License as governed by Section 60-6A-6.1 NMSA 1978.
 Annual production shall be limited by State statute.
 This use does not include alcohol sales.
 Alcohol sales associated with brewing on-site is regulated pursuant to the tap room or tasting room use.
-See Tap Room or Tasting Room.
+See Tap Room or Tasting Room and Cannabis Definitions for Cannabis-derived Products Manufacturing and Cannabis Cultivation.